abki12c/Dungeon_Crawler_Game/README.md

 # About
 In this dungeon crawler game the goal is to collect all dragon treasure while also avoiding traps

+# Controls

+- Keyboard & Mouse: Use WASD to move and Space to jump.
+Use the mouse for menu navigation and the scroll wheel to adjust the camera

 # Screenshots

  ![Build1 Screenshot 2025 02 19 - 01 20 00 13](https://github.com/user-attachments/assets/97ce1f7a-ff20-486a-acdf-1f88ad08146a)